elide-us/elide-us/Prompts/DALL-E_Prompts.md

 ----

-**Style**
-Gothic horror ala Berserk, but ink and colored chalk, diminished color palette
+Style: Gothic horror ala Berserk, but ink and colored chalk, diminished color palette

-**Scene**
-Set upon a battlefield strewn with corpses in front of a towering, ominous and forboding black keep.
+Scene: Set upon a battlefield strewn with corpses in front of a towering, ominous and forboding black keep.

-**Focus**
-Two combatants, on the left a heavy knight with a massive greatsword and on the right a pirate swashbuckler weilding a rapier and main gauche.
+Focus: Two combatants, on the left a heavy knight with a massive greatsword and on the right a pirate swashbuckler weilding a rapier and main gauche.

-**Action***
-In this frame the combatants are drawing their weapons back to prepare to strike.
+Action: The combatants are drawing their weapons back to prepare to strike.

-**Animation Guidance**
-Background elements should fade as the combatants come together ina mighty clash, anime style.
+Animation Guidance: Background elements should fade as the combatants come together ina mighty clash, anime style.

 ----